 Now knowing how the app would be organized, I quickly sketched the layouts for each screen.

 I then moved on to high-fidelity prototypes.
 I'd normally create low-fi interactive wireframes to test usability before this stage, but skipped it due to time constraints.
 Nevertheless, here's a fleshed-out prototype for you to click through:

 Below are the key screens for Khan Academy 2.0.
 The first three depict quality of life improvements for the Bookmarks, Course Contents, and Explore views.
 Notice how the tab bar has been reorganized and how Search has been moved to the Explore view.

 The next three screens depict a revamped Lessons view.
 Lessons now fly up from the bottom when the Resume button or Course list items are tapped.
 Under the About segemented control is a horizontal Course progression bar (I found this to be more useful than a list of video thumbnails, which are usually vague black rectangles, anyways).
 And underneath that is the transcript, which can be scrolled and tapped through with your thumb to navigate the video.
 The brand new Discussions segmented control provides Q&A functionality that is presently only available on the Khan Academy website.

 Lastly, the following three screens depict a brand new Discussions view (for easy access to your questions and answers) and a tweaked Profile view.
 The added Streak element is well-suited for the short, spurt usage that Khan Academy 2.0 is redesigned to accommodate.

-That's all I could get done within the time allotment.
-But boy, was it a fun an enlightening experience.
-If you have any ideas or feedback, please feel free to reach out at email@example.com.
+If you have any ideas or feedback, please feel free to reach out at firstname.lastname@example.org.
 I'd absolutely love to hear from you :).
 Cheers!